- Housing COVID-19 Resources

 I have a tenant who was diagnosed with COVID-19.
 Do I need to disclose this to other tenants?

 An active COVID-19 diagnosis is not a required disclosure.
 There are also privacy issues that would likely prohibit such disclosure.
 Encourage your tenants and staff to take individual precautions such as social distancing from neighbors and frequent cleaning and handwashing.
 Other hygiene practices can be referenced at Arlington’s COVID-19 page or the Centers for Disease Control and Prevention page.

 What are my responsibilities for cleaning and disinfecting a tenant’s unit if they test positive for COVID-19?

 A tenant is responsible for cleaning and disinfecting their own unit, although the landlord may be responsible for cleaning and sanitizing the property for a future tenant.
 Additional guidance is available through the Centers for Disease Control and Prevention and the U.S. Department of Housing and Urban Development.

 My tenant’s lease is up for renewal and they already gave notice to move out.
 Now, they are refusing to leave.
 What do I do?

 The terms of your lease with the tenant still govern everyone’s rights, obligations, and potential remedies during this national emergency.
 A tenant who does not vacate may be subject to legal action, but whether a particular landlord is willing to pursue those remedies is ultimately up to that landlord.
-Also, the Virginia Supreme Court’s order declaring a judicial emergency until May 17, 2020 applies to this situation.

 I am trying to schedule an in-person showing of a rental property, but the current tenant refuses to allow it.
 What should I do?